tamatebox/satipatthana-framework/samadhi/train/README.md

 # Training Module Documentation

-This directory contains the training logic for Samadhi Framework v4.0.
+This directory contains the training logic for Samadhi Framework.

 ## Directory Structure